 The following diagram provides an outline of Relationships by Consanguinity or Affinity: Relationships by Consanguinity or Affinity Charts for Potential Conflicts of Interest

-Questions regarding this requirement should be directed to one of the following individuals in UNT System Finance:
+Questions regarding this requirement should be directed to: